Unraveling Adult Amblyopia: The Enigma of Lazy Eye

 • Eye muscle weakness or imbalance

-• Heavy computer or digital device use
+• Heavy computer or device use

 • Frequently Asked Questions